≡ Menu

 And they found a great…

-“Solution” in the fearless Border Terrier.
-Like most terriers, this little guy knows no fear making him an ideal deterrent against foxes because not only can he chase and force a fox to “ground”, he is also small enough (and brave enough) to continue the pursuit “underground” right into the foxes den!
+“Solution” in the Fearless Border Terrier.
+Like most terriers, this little guy knows no fear, making him an ideal deterrent against foxes because not only can he chase and force a fox to “ground,” but he is also small enough (and brave enough) to continue the pursuit “underground” right into the foxes ‘!

 Fortunately…

-For this little guy, he also proved quite lovable as well making him a perfect companion animal that is quite trainable.
-For this reason, the Border Terrier remains a pretty popular breed today, and is loved worldwide by all of their owners.
+This little guy also proved lovable, making him a perfect trainable companion animal.
+For this reason, the Border Terrier remains a popular breed today and is loved worldwide by all their owners.

-Recognized by the Britain’s Kennel Club (in the early 1900s) as well as the American Kennel Club (1930).
-There was even a Border Terrier Club of America formed in 1949 which is still in existence today.
+He was also recognized by Britain’s Kennel Club (in the early 1900s) and the American Kennel Club (1930).
+There was even a Border Terrier Club of America formed in 1949, which still exists today.

 The Border Terrier is a relaxed and laid-back dog who never gets too tense about anything.
-This is probably because at his “core” he is a very confident dog, and not one that gets confused, nervous or anxious.
+This is probably because he is a very confident dog at his “core,” not one that gets confused, nervous, or anxious.
+And while he certainly isn’t a “stylish” dog or a “pretty” dog.
+That doesn’t mean that he isn’t quite handsome.
+As we said before, he’s not a “flashy” dog.

 What he is…